Learn About Us!

 ABOUT THE MANAGEMENT- Elsa & Chad

-We’re “from away”as the locals would say...Harrisonburg, Virginia to be exact, but we have a different frame of mind.
-We decided 6 years ago that we were going to relocate to a more mountainous place; one that also reflected our views, represented the lifestyles we wanted to live, and be closer to the incredible culture this bountiful state provides.
+We’re “from away,” as the locals would say—Harrisonburg, Virginia, to be exact.
+But we come with a different frame of mind.
+In 2017, we decided to relocate to a more mountainous place—one that reflected our values, supported the lifestyle we wanted to live, and brought us closer to the incredible culture this bountiful state provides.

-When we first moved to Vermont, we landed in the Groton State Forest, operating Seyon Lodge State Park- an 8 bedroom B&B style lodge situated on Noyes Pond.
-From there we found ourselves on the doorstep of Highland Lodge, just as the Covid pandemic was getting started.
-It was a challenge in every respect, one we welcomed and overcame thanks to our wonderful community.
-We've welcomed each season with fresh new lense and enjoyed meeting all of our different guests with each turn.
+When we first moved to Vermont, we settled in Groton State Forest, where we operated Seyon Lodge State Park—an 8-bedroom, B&B-style lodge situated on Noyes Pond.
+From there, we found ourselves on the doorstep of Highland Lodge, just as the Covid pandemic began.
+It was a challenge in every way, but one we embraced and overcame with the support of our wonderful community.
+Since then, we’ve welcomed each season with fresh eyes, meeting a variety of amazing guests along the way.

 Cheers,